Dependent personality disorder: Classification

-Alternative model
+Classification of personality disorders differs significantly between the two most prominent frameworks for classification of mental disorders, namely: the Diagnostic and Statistical Manual of Mental Disorders and the International Classification of Diseases, the most recent editions of which are the DSM-5-TR and ICD-11, respectively.
+While personality disorders, including DPD, are diagnosed as separate entities in the DSM-5; in the ICD-11 classification of personality disorders, they are assessed in terms of severity levels, with trait and pattern specifiers serving to characterize the particular style of pathology.
+There is also a hybrid model, called the Alternative DSM-5 model for personality disorders (AMPD), which defines personality disorder diagnoses through combinations of pathological traits and areas of overall impairment.

-The diagnosis of personality disorders in the fourth edition of the DSM, including dependent personality disorder, was found to be problematic due to reasons such as excessive diagnostic comorbidity, inadequate coverage, arbitrary boundaries with normal psychological functioning, and heterogeneity among individuals within the same categorial diagnosis.
-As a result of deficits of this system for personality disorders, the DSM-5 introduced a new model called the Alternative DSM-5 Model for Personality Disorders (AMPD).
+In the DSM-5, there is one criterion by which there are eight features of dependent personality disorder, at least five of which indicate the presence of DPD.
+This categorical system, retained from the DSM-IV, was found to be problematic due to reasons such as excessive diagnostic comorbidity, inadequate coverage, arbitrary boundaries with normal psychological functioning, and heterogeneity among individuals within the same categorial diagnosis.
+As a result of deficits of this system for personality disorders, the AMPD was developed for the DSM-5.
 The AMPD does not list dependent personality disorder as its own diagnostic entity.
 However, it is stated in the AMPD that what is conceptualized as DPD can instead be diagnosed as personality disorder – trait specified, which is a dimensional diagnosis that is constructed from the individual expression of personalty disorder, as manifested in both a general impairment in personality functioning along with at least one pathological personality trait.

-ICD

-The World Health Organization's ICD-11 has replaced the categorical classification of personality disorders in the ICD-10 with a dimensional model containing a unified personality disorder with severity specifiers, along with specifiers for prominent personality traits or patterns.
+The World Health Organization's ICD-11 has replaced the categorical classification of personality disorders in the ICD-10 – in which DPD is a distinct diagnostic category – with a dimensional model containing a unified personality disorder with severity specifiers, along with specifiers for prominent personality traits or patterns.
 Severity is assessed based on the pervasiveness of impairment in several areas of functioning, as well as on the level of distress and harm caused by the disorder, while trait and pattern specifiers are used for recording the manner in which the disturbance is manifested.
 Dependent personality disorder shows a consistent association with the ICD-11 trait domain Negative Affectivity, reflecting features such as low self-confidence and reliance on others.
 It is also frequently linked to Disinhibition, possibly due to ICD-11's inclusion of irresponsibility within that domain.
 Prior trait-based research and expert sources suggest that impulsivity may also be related to dependent traits.

-The previous edition, namely the ICD-10, lists dependent personality disorder as Dependent personality disorder:

-It is characterized by at least 4 of the following: